OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

 --opt-verify
   Removed in OpenVPN 2.7.
 This option does not make sense anymore as option strings may not match due to the introduction of parameters negotiation.

+--windows-driver
+  Removed in OpenVPN 2.7.
+OpenVPN will always use ovpn-dco as the default driver on Windows.
+It will fall back to tap-windows6 if options are used that are incompatible with ovpn-dco.